In this tutorial, we will learn the steps to mount USB Drives in Linux, using Step-by-Step instructions.

 I/O size (minimum/optimal): 512 bytes / 512 bytes

-From the given output we can clearly identify our USB Drive’s model, size and other information which can help us pinpoint our USB Drive.
-Note the Block Name from here, which is /dev/sdb in the given example, and proceed to the next step.
+From the given output, we can identify our USB Drive’s model, size, and other information which can help us pinpoint our USB Drive.
+Note the Block Name from here, which is /dev/sda in the given example is Linux Filesystem, had it been a windows system we would have seen ntfs file system.
+Now, lets proceed to the next step.

 Step 3: Creating A Mount Point